HeXXitTheGamer/InstaPerms/README.md

     - /checkperm <player> <permission> : Checks if a player has a permission

+    - /seeperms <player> : Shows all a players permissions

 Permissions
 ===========
 All the permissions used by InstaPerm: